hellmake/CAST-Highlight-Workshop/content/4_PortfolioResults/41_CloudReady.md

 ## Planning the journey
 Speaking of which, it's nice to know what we'd like to achieve ultimately for those apps, but that may still be a daunting task.
 What's our short-term plan?
 ### Where to start?
-Click on the ***Decision Matrix*** tab and you'll see that you get a graph where:
+Click on the ***Cloud Migration Waves*** tab and you'll see that you get a graph where:
 - Each bubble represents an application
-- Its size is the number of *Roadblocks* identified in its CloudReady assessment
+- Its size is the amount of *Cloud Effort* identified in its Cloud Maturity assessment
 	- You may go ahead and change this to represent the estimated effort or the number of code lines by using the listbox on the top right of the graph
 - Its position on the y-axis is its *Business Impact*: apps at the top are more important
-- Its position on the x-axis is given by its *CloudReady score*: apps on the right are quite ready to move
+- Its position on the x-axis is given by its *Cloud Maturity score*: apps on the right are quite ready to move

-We then naturally see 4 quadrants emerging from this:
+We then naturally see 4 segments emerging from this, corresponding to the order in which you should probably tackle your migrations:
 ![Decision Matrix](/images/PortfolioCloud-4.png)
 - ***Quick Wins*** are apps that you can probably migrate relatively easily... and if you hit a few bumps along the way, you'll be glad that they aren't vital to your business.
 Those are the best ones to start your cloud journey with and have your teams gain some experience.
 - ***Core Cloud*** apps are also quite ready to migrate, but their business criticality means that you'll probably want to tackle them with more care and planning.